WalletConnect/walletconnect-docs/docs/kotlin/push/wallet-usage.md

 )
 ```

 To send a rejection for the subscription request, pass `Push.Wallet.Params.Reject` to the `PushWalletClient.reject` function to reject the subscription request and notify the Dapp.
+The request id for `Push.Wallet.Params.Approve` will be available from the `Push.Wallet.Event.Request` of `onPushRequest` from the PushWalletClient.Delegate

+#

 ### Get a Map of Active Subscriptions
 To get a list of all the active subscriptions, call the `getActiveSubscriptions` function.
 It will return a map with the topic as the key and `Push.Model.Subscription` as the value.

 ```kotlin
 PushWalletClient.getActiveSubscriptions()
 ```

+#

 ### Delete